rafiquemt/CarND-Advanced-Lane-Lines/writeup.md

 The code can be found in `p4.py` in the `sliding_window_histogram_new` method on line 53.
 An image showing the resulting lines found and the fitted polynomial is plotted below

+Once the a line is found, I simply searched around a smaller margin of the previously found lane regions.

+To reduce fluctuations, the lane fitting was average out over the last 5 frames.
+This prevented jumping around of the lane estimate if the image was degraded from shadows or bad road conditions for a little while.

 ![alt text][fitted_lanes]

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.